Approach to Learning

 - 10-week terms for undergraduate and graduate courses (A, B, and C academic calendars)

-- 6-week terms for select graduate courses (D academic calendar)
+- 6-week sessions for select graduate courses (E academic calendar)

 Module courses are one-credit “pieces” of traditional courses built around a single learning outcome.
 They provide student-directed learning with ongoing instructor support over a variable schedule.

 You begin the module course in the online classroom by taking a readiness check, a self-assessment whose results show how familiar you are with concepts in the module course.
 After reviewing the results of the readiness check, you determine how much time and effort to put into course readings and practice materials before you are ready to demonstrate mastery of course concepts in a summative assessment—a competency assessment.
-If you pass the assessment, the module course is complete, and you can begin work on the next module course in sequence on your schedule without having to wait for the end of a term.
+If you pass the assessment, the module course is complete, and you can begin work on the next module course in sequence on your schedule.
 Your instructor is available throughout the module course via live “faculty connect” meetings, discussion board exchanges, and email to teach, coach, and support you.
 You can collaborate with classmates via the discussion board.

 For information on the policies governing module courses, see the academic policy section of the Catalog.

-Open courses, offered through Open College at Purdue University Global, are available to the public at no cost.
-If you take one and wish to demonstrate mastery of the course concepts you have learned, you may take a corresponding course assessment for a small fee.
+Open courses, offered through the School of General Education, are available to the public at no cost.
+If you take one and wish to demonstrate mastery of the course concepts you have learned, you may take a corresponding Assessment of Skills and Knowledge (ASK) for a small fee.
 If you pass the assessment, you earn college credit to apply toward a Purdue Global degree program.

-While open courses can be applied toward many Purdue Global programs, they are particularly useful for the Bachelor of Science in Professional Studies and Associate of Science in Professional Studies programs offered through Open College.
+While open courses can be applied toward many Purdue Global programs, they are particularly useful for the Bachelor of Science in Professional Studies and Associate of Science in Professional Studies programs.

 Relationship Between Traditional Courses and Module Courses